Early Pregnancy Scan

 The early pregnancy scan is completed to confirm your baby’s heartbeat; look for multiples (twins, triplets etc); determine the gestational age, affirm that the pregnancy is in the uterus & determine the estimated due date.

-Will I be able to see the scan?
+Will I be able to watch the scan while it's happening?

 Do I need a GP’s referral for an early pregnancy ultrasound?

 Pregnancy scans at our centre are elective, if you do not have a referral, that is okay.
 Just call or email to make an appointment.

 A pregnancy scan is a family affair at our clinic, so you can share your baby scan experience by bringing whomever you want and as many people as you like.

 When is the best time to have an advanced early pregnancy scan?

 We perform the Advanced Early Pregnancy scan from 12 weeks up to 19 weeks of pregnancy.
 This baby scan is performed to assess the health of your baby & estimate the age of the pregnancy (if not already established).
 We look for the absence or presence of any physical abnormalities, determine whether it is a single or multiple pregnancy & measure the age of the fetus.
 Depending on how far along the pregnancy has advanced dictates what measurements are taken & how much of the anatomy can be assessed during this time.